jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

         For Linux:   JBOSS_HOME/bin/domain.sh
         For Windows: JBOSS_HOME\bin\domain.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server.
+2. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server.

         JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-domain.cli
    This script removes the server configuration that was done by the `install-domain.cli` script.
 You should see the following result following the script commands: